osbuild/osbuild-composer/HACKING.md

 RPMs and installing them in a VM, so this method is more convenient for developing and testing changes quickly.

+### Configuration

 Each service (*composer* and *worker*) requires a configuration file and a set of certificates.
+The storage location for these is shared between the containers for simplicity.
+By default it's configured to be at `./containers/config`, but this can be changed in the [`./distribution/.env`](./distribution/.env) file by modifying the value of the `$CONTAIN£R_CONFIG_DIR` variable (both absolute and relative paths work).

 Use the [`tools/gen-certs.sh`](./tools/gen-certs.sh) script to generate the certificates (using the test OpenSSL config file):

     ./tools/gen-certs.sh ./test/data/x509/openssl.cnf ./containers/config  ./containers/config/ca

+Note that the two arguments `./containers/config` and `./containers/config/ca` should be the same location as the `$CONTAINER_CONFIG_DIR` described above

-The services also require a config file (each) which they expect to be in the same directory.
+The services also require a config file each which they expect to be in the same directory.
 The following test files can be copied into it:

     cp ./test/data/composer/osbuild-composer.toml ./test/data/composer/osbuild-worker.toml ./containers/config/

-The `containers/config` directory will be mounted inside both containers (see the [`docker-composer.yml`](./distribution/docker-compose.yml) file).
+The `$CONTAINER_CONFIG_DIR` (default `containers/config`) directory will be mounted inside both containers (see the [`docker-composer.yml`](./distribution/docker-compose.yml) file).

+### Build and run

+To build the containers, change into the `distribution/` directory and run:

+    docker-compose build

 To start the containers, change into the `distribution/` directory and run: